 Is consistency really the key to a successful podcast?
-Many people say you NEED to be consistent in order to grow your podcast but is that really true?
+Do many people say you NEED to be consistent in order to grow your podcast but is that really true?

 Today I want to talk about the one thing that is even more important to your podcast’s success than consistency.
 Let’s jump in!